 Gas Fireplace Won’t Stay Lit

-PRO TIP: Any attempts to service your own gas fireplace you do at your own risk – and the risk of your family, pets, and property.
-Sometimes it’s better to just hire a professional.
-In my opinion, this is one of those things!
+PRO TIP: If your fire pit or fireplace won’t light, please read this disclaimer.
+Any attempts to service your own gas fireplace is at your own risk – and the risk of your family, pets, and property.
+Sometimes it’s better to just hire a pro.
+In my opinion, this is one of those things and should only be done by experienced people with the proper training.
+Gas fireplaces, furnaces, and other combustion appliances are safe when professionally installed and maintained.
+Done improperly, the risk of gas leaks, explosions, fire, and carbon monoxide poisoning are very real.
+If you feel like you can handle this repair, read on and we’ll explain what to do!

-If you live in the Phoenix, AZ Metro area or anywhere within a 35-mile radius of Magic Touch Mechanical’s main offices in Mesa, Arizona – just call us for gas fireplace service!
-We’ve been repairing, maintaining, and upgrading gas fireplaces for over two decades.
+If you live in the Phoenix, AZ area or within a 35-mile radius of the Magic Touch Mechanical main office in Mesa, Arizona – just call us for gas fireplace service.
+We’ve been repairing, maintaining, and upgrading gas fireplaces for over 1/4 century!

-If you’re reading this article, it’s safe to assume your gas fireplace won’t stay lit or won’t light at all.
-The first thing you have to understand is, the problem is most likely related to the ignition assembly.
+If you’re reading this article, it’s safe to assume your gas fireplace either won’t stay lit, or won’t light at all.
+The first thing to understand is, the problem is most likely related to the ignition assembly.
 Depending on the fireplace model, the ignition assembly usually consists of the pilot light assembly, pilot tubing, thermocouple & thermopile.

-So, have you checked to see if your pilot light is lit?
-If not, relight the pilot by following the instructions on your hearth or in your user manual.
+Step 2: Have you checked to see if your pilot light control knob is in the off position?
+If it is, light the pilot by following the instructions on your hearth or in your user manual.

-PRO TIP: If you do not know how to light a pilot light, you probably really need to call a pro rather than reading on.
+PRO TIP: If you do not know how to light a pilot light, check for gas flow, or verify you have propane, you need to call a pro rather than reading on.
 I’m not trying to be mean – I’m trying to advise you to stay safe!

 My Fireplace Pilot Light Won’t Stay Lit

-If the pilot light on your gas fireplace won’t stay lit, the most likely culprit is a component called a thermocouple.
-The thermocouple is a safety device.
-Its purpose is to not allow the gas valve to open if the pilot light isn’t lit.
+If the pilot light on your gas fireplace won’t stay lit, a very likely culprit is a component called a thermocouple.
+A thermocouple is a safety device and is a component of the ignition system.
+Its purpose is to prevent the gas valve from opening if the pilot light isn’t lit.
 Without this device, your gas valve could allow gas to leak into your home…enough said right?

 The thermocouple is a metal rod that sticks out right in front of the pilot itself.
 It senses if flame is present or not.
 If the pilot light is lit, it heats up the thermocouple.
 This opens the gas valve and allows gas to enter the burner ports…and voila, fire!

-You’re still reading so I guess there was no “voila” for you.
+NO: You’re still reading so I guess there was no “voila” for you.
+Don’t worry, we’re just getting warmed up (no pun intended).

 Try Cleaning Off Your Thermocouple if Your Pilot Light Won’t Stay Lit

 It’s not unusual for the thermocouple to collect carbon deposit buildup after a season of use.
-After all, your thermocouple is sitting in direct flame its whole life.
+After all, your thermocouple is sitting in a direct flame the majority of the time.
+Carbon buildup is a grayish – blackish powdery coating that makes the thermocouple metal look dull.

-If after inspection you determine there is a carbon buildup on it, try cleaning it off.
+Step 4: If after inspection you determine there is a carbon buildup on your thermocouple, try cleaning it off.
 The best way to do this is with a strip of fine grit sandpaper.
-Lightly rub it back and forth until it appears to shine again.
+Lightly rub it back and forth until the metal appears to shine again.
 Often, you’ll find that’s enough to fix a fireplace that won’t stay lit.

 What’s the Difference Between a Thermocouple and Thermopile?

-Overall, a thermocouple and thermopile are the same thing.
+If you’re fireplace ignition doesn’t look like the picture above but more like the one to the right, you have a thermopile.
+Overall, a thermocouple and thermopile do the same thing.
 Both use the energy derived from heat to convert it to electricity.
-A thermopile is really just a series of thermopiles bundled together.
+A thermopile is simply a series of thermocouples bundled together.
 As a result, a thermopile generates more electrical current than a thermocouple.

 Other Reasons a Gas Fireplace Won’t Stay Lit

 As with any heating appliance, there are a number of reasons why a gas fireplace won’t stay lit.
-Although typically the ignition system is the issue, here are some other common issues:
+Although the ignition system is a very common issue when a fireplace won’t light, it’s not always the problem.
+Here are some other common issues your fireplace or fire pit may not be working properly:

 - Incorrect Gas Pressure– Fireplace technicians use a tool called a manometer to measure the gas flow through the gas valve.
 When the gas pressure is not set properly, the fireplace will not stay lit.
 If it’s just out of adjustment, the technician can get it back in calibration.
 If you own a manometer and know how to use it, you can do this easily yourself.
 I assume people reading this article do not – which is why I lead with having a fireplace technician do it.